Jordan-Murray/NetWorthTacker-VibeCoding/README.md

 ### Installation

 1. Clone or download this repository.
 2. *(Optional)* Run `./setup.sh` to install the Node.js dependencies.
-This step is required if you want to run the test suite.
+This step requires Node.js v18 or newer and is only necessary if you want to run the test suite.
 3. Open `index.html` in your web browser.

 No server setup or installation is required for basic usage&mdash;the application runs entirely in your browser.
 The setup script simply installs the development dependencies so that `npm test` works.